Remuneration Statement 2022

 Remuneration of members of the Board of Directors

-During the 2015 financial year, EUR 76 000 was paid in fixed fees to the chairman of the Board, EUR 49 000 to the vice chairman, and EUR 38 000 each to the other Board members, in accordance with the decisions of the General Meeting of 19 March 2015.
-About 50 per cent of the annual remuneration was paid in company shares and the rest in cash.
-The Chairman of the Board was paid EUR 1 000 and members of the Board of Directors were paid a meeting attendance fee of EUR 500 for each Board meeting.
+During the 2022 financial year, EUR 80 000 was paid in fixed fees to the chair of the Board, EUR 50 000 to the vice chair, and EUR 40 000 each to the other Board members, in accordance with the decisions of the General Meeting of 23 March 2022.
+40% of the annual remuneration was paid in company shares and the rest in cash mostly covering the taxes.
+The Chair of the Board was paid EUR 1 100 and members of the Board of Directors were paid a meeting attendance fee of EUR 600 for each Board meeting.

-The Chairman and the members of the Board Committees were also paid an attendance fee for the Committee meetings.
-The Chairman of the Audit Committee was paid EUR 1 000 and each member was paid EUR 700 as a meeting remuneration for each meeting of the Audit Committee, and the Chairman and each member of the Compensation Committee was paid EUR 500 as a meeting remuneration for each meeting of the Committee.
+The Chair and the members of the Board Committees were also paid an attendance fee for the Committee meetings.
+The Chair of the Audit Committee was paid EUR 1 100 and each member was paid EUR 800 as a meeting attendence fee for each meeting of the Audit Committee, and the Chair and each member of the Personnel and Compensation Committee was paid EUR 600 as a meeting atten-dence for each meeting of the Committee.

 Financial benefits pertaining to the post of CEO

-The remuneration of the CEO consists of a fixed salary which includes a fringe car benefit, as well as a performance pay system with short-term and long-term targets.
-The performance pay is tied to financial and operational targets and other objectives related to the implementation of the strategy.
-The earning period for the short-term performance pay is a calendar year and the maximum pay-out is 60 per cent of the fixed base salary.
-The earning period for the long-term performance pay will expire at the end of 2018, and the pay-out may not exceed 50 per cent of the fixed base salary in 2018
+The remuneration of the CEO Jari Latvanen consists of a fixed salary which includes a fringe car and phone benefit, as well as a performance pay system with short-term and long-term targets.
+The performance pay is tied to financial and other objectives related to the implementation of the strategy.
+The earning period for the short-term performance pay is a calendar year and the maximum pay-out is 60% of the fixed base salary.

 Financial benefits pertaining to other Management Team members

 The retirement age of the Management Team members is 63 or 65, depending on the particular executive agreement in question.
-In addition to the CEO, two of the management team members have voluntary earnings-related pension insurances taken by the company as of the end of 2015.
-The costs of the insurances in 2015, for others than the CEO, amounted to EUR 83 670 (2014: EUR 160 554).
+Two of the Management Team members had an earnings-related pension insurance taken by the company as of the end of 2022.
+The costs of the insurances in 2022 amounted to EUR 303 670 (2021: 160 912).

 The notice period for the Management Team members are mostly 6 months from both sides.
-One Management Team member has a notice period of 3 months from the company’s side and two members have a notice period of 3 months from the director’s side.
-If the company terminates the agreement, the management team members are in addition entitled to a severance payment equivalent to 3 or 6 months’ pay depending on their agreement in question.
+If the company terminates the agreement, the Management Team members are in addition entitled to a severance payment equivalent to 3 or 6 months’ pay depending on their agreement in question.